-St Catherine’s College runs an extensive visiting student programme, welcoming students from across the world and offering them a chance to be part of a world leading institution.
+St Catherine’s College runs an extensive visiting student programme.
+The College welcomes students from across the world and offers them a chance to be part of a world leading institution.
 Those selected for our Visiting Students Programme enjoy an academically rich experience with each Visiting Student receiving small group (or one to one) teaching in their chosen subject.

 Registered Visiting students are formally recognised by the University of Oxford allowing them many of the same privileges available to Undergraduates, such as access to libraries, membership of the Junior Common Room (JCR), and access to societies and sports clubs.
 More information about the facilities available at St Catherine’s College can be found here.